-California Car Seat Laws Aren’t Just For Babies.
+California's Car Seat Laws

 As of 2012, California car seat laws require all children under 8 who are shorter than 4 feet, 9 inches to ride in a car seat or booster seat in the back.
 There’s a good reason for this: In an accident, the risk of a child getting injured is reduced by 33 percent when riding in the back seat, according to the California Highway Patrol (CHP).

-California car seat laws are stricter than many other states’.
+California car seat laws are stricter than many other states.
 The other states that generally require a child restraint for children up to age 8 (as opposed to 7 or younger) are Colorado, Georgia, Illinois, Kansas, Maine, Maryland, New Jersey, Oregon, Tennessee, Vermont, Washington and Wyoming.

 What if you drive a pickup truck?
 Or a two-seater sports car?
 Or an older car without shoulder belts in the back?
 California car seat laws do include some exceptions for situations like these, allowing a child to ride in the front seat if:

-- Your vehicle has no rear seats.
+- Your vehicle has no rear seats

-- Rear seats are side-facing jump seats.
+- Rear seats are side-facing jump seats

-- A car seat cannot be properly installed in the back.
+- A car seat cannot be properly installed in the back

-- There is a pediatrician-approved medical reason for a child not to be secured in the back seat.
+- There is a pediatrician-approved medical reason for a child not to be secured in the back seat

 Safely installing a car seat is simple if you only have one child to worry about.
 But what if you have three?
 California car seat laws allow for exceptions if the back seat is fully occupied by children under 12.
 You’ll need to use your best judgment and place each child where he or she is safest.

 The California Highway Patrol gives an example: what if a car only has lap belts in the back, and a driver needs to transport a 5-year-old in a booster seat, a 2-year-old in a forward-facing car seat and an infant in a rear-facing car seat?
 Because a booster seat must be used with a shoulder belt, the 5-year-old goes in the front seat.
 The younger children should ride in the back in properly secured car seats.
+Phew, got it?

-Even though the law includes some exceptions for different situations, that doesn’t mean parents can flout California’s car seat laws.
+Even though the law includes some exceptions for different situations, that doesn’t mean parents can disregard California’s car seat laws.
 If you’re caught driving while your children under 16 aren’t safely secured, you can be fined $100 for a first offense and $250 for subsequent offenses.
 Lower-income drivers may have to attend a car-seat education course in lieu of paying the fine.

-Some seats use a LATCH belt that attaches to anchors in the car, while others may be installed with a seatbelt.
+Some seats use a LATCH belt that attaches to anchors in the car, while others may be installed with a seat belt.
 A general rule of thumb is that the belt should be tight enough so you can’t move the car seat side-to-side or front-to-back more than 1 inch.